po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/28-Stu_Mini-Project/README.md

 * The database must be seeded with sample data.

-* The API should be tested using Insomnia since this project doesn't require creating a front end.

-* The `Student` model should have a `GET` all students method that also returns a student head count using the `aggregate` method in Mongoose.
+* The `Student` model should have a `GET` method that returns all students and also head count using MongoDB `aggregate` functions.

-* The `Student` model should have a `GET` a single student method that also returns that students overall grade using the `aggregate` method in Mongoose.
+* The `Student` model should have a `GET` method that returns a single student and also the students overall grade using MongoDB `aggregate` functions.

 * The project should make use of MongoDB operators like or `$addToSet`, `$unwind`, `$group` and `$avg`.

+* The endpoint `api/students/<student id>` should be tested using Insomnia to ensure that the `aggregate` function returns the student's overall grade.

 * The backend should be deployed using Heroku and MongoDB Atlas.